HexRav3n/LateralMovementEX/README.md

 # LateralMovementEX

-A Lateral Movement Technique using .MSC files
+A Lateral Movement Technique using .MSC and .DLL files